Youth opportunity: Queer Heritage Youth Programme

 Get involved in a training programme for young people from the Brighton area exploring LGBTQ+ history.
 Take on a role in building a new organisation to preserve the wealth of LGBTQ+ heritage in Brighton.
 Learn creative skills including curation and programming, gain leadership experience and work with archives and collections.

-You can now take part in a series of bi-monthly workshops, meet artists and heritage professionals, learn about the rich LGBTQ+ history of the south, and create your own work.
+Take part in a series of bi-monthly workshops, meet artists and heritage professionals, learn about the rich LGBTQ+ history of the south, and create your own work.

-You can come to one or all of the sessions, according to your taste and interest.
+Come to one or all of the sessions, according to your taste and interest.

 Wednesday 19 June – Cut and paste: Making art with archives